ibm-cloud-docs/cloud-pak-integration/getting-started.md

 Before you can install the Cloud Pak on {{site.data.keyword.cloud}}, you must set up a Red Hat OpenShift cluster by using the [Red Hat OpenShift on IBM Cloud](https://cloud.ibm.com/kubernetes/catalog/openshiftcluster){: external} service.

-For information about resource requirements, see [Compute resources for development environments](https://www.ibm.com/docs/en/cloud-paks/cp-integration/latest?topic=requirements-compute-resources-development-environments){: external} in IBM Documentation and the **About** tab of the Cloud Pak for Integration entry in the [IBM Cloud catalog](https://cloud.ibm.com/catalog/content/ibm-cp-integration#about){: external}.
+For information about resource requirements, see [Compute resources for development environments](https://www.ibm.com/docs/en/cloud-paks/cp-integration/latest?topic=requirements-compute-resources-development-environments){: external} in IBM Documentation.

-The IBM Cloud software catalog installer does not support the installation of Cloud Pak for Integration on MZR clusters.
-For more information, see [Known limitations](#known-limitations).

 ## Step 1.
 Obtain a license
 {: step1}